msw2005/Power-Bi-Projects-main/README.md

 To use the Power BI dashboards in this repository, you'll need to have Power BI Desktop installed on your computer.
 You can download Power BI Desktop for free from the [Microsoft website](https://powerbi.microsoft.com/en-us/desktop/).

 Once you have Power BI Desktop installed, you can download a dashboard project from this repository by clicking on the project folder and downloading the .pbix file.
-Then, open the .pbix file in Power BI Desktop and start exploring the dashboard!
+Then, open the .pbix file in Power BI Desktop and start exploring the dashboard.

 ## Dashboard Projects